RadhikaR77/today-only-todo/Readme.md

 A minimal iOS todo application built around a strict constraint:

-> Tasks only exist for the current day.
+> Tasks only exist for the current day
-> Every new day automatically starts fresh.
+> Every new day automatically starts fresh

 Built using **SwiftUI + MVVM + Repository Pattern + CoreData**

+---

+## Product Interpretation

+The constraint *“today only”* changes the nature of the app.

+This is not a traditional task manager — it is a **daily intention list**.

+The goal is to reduce backlog anxiety and encourage focus only on what matters today.

+Because of this, I intentionally optimized for:

+• Fast task entry
+• Zero cleanup by the user
+• Automatic reset of mental state each day

+And intentionally avoided:

+• Future scheduling
+• Overdue tasks
+• History tracking

+These features contradict the product’s purpose.

 ---